DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Photonic Quantum Computing

 \subsection{Applications}

-\subsubsection{CNOT based on dual-rail encoding}
+\subsubsection{CNOT Based on Dual-Rail Encoding}

-The controlled-NOT (CNOT) gate is a fundamental entangling gate in quantum computing.
-It plays a pivotal role in universal quantum computation, enabling the generation of entangled states, the implementation of error correction, and the construction of logical circuits.
-Combined with single-qubit gates, the CNOT gate forms a universal gate set, making it indispensable for the physical realization of a quantum processor~\cite{barenco1995elementary,nielsen2010quantum}.
+The controlled-NOT ($\mathrm{CNOT}$) gate is a fundamental entangling operation in quantum computing.
+It plays a pivotal role in universal quantum computation, enabling the generation of entangled states, the implementation of quantum error correction, and the construction of complex logical circuits.
+Combined with single-qubit rotations, the $\mathrm{CNOT}$ gate forms a universal gate set, making it a canonical entangling primitive in universal gate decompositions~\cite{barenco1995elementary, nielsen2010quantum}.

-However, in photonic quantum computing platforms, implementing a deterministic CNOT gate remains highly challenging.
-In contrast to matter-based qubits such as superconducting circuits or trapped ions, photons do not directly interact within linear optical media~\cite{pittman2001probabilistic}.
-To overcome this fundamental challenge, the Knill-Laflamme-Milburn (KLM) protocol was developed~\cite{kok2007linear}.
-It introduces a method to induce an effective interaction between photons by leveraging projective measurements with photon detectors.
-A key consequence of this approach is its inherently probabilistic nature, which categorizes it as a non-deterministic model of quantum computation.
+However, implementing a deterministic $\mathrm{CNOT}$ gate on photonic platforms remains a significant challenge.
+In contrast to matter-based qubits (e.g., superconducting circuits or trapped ions), photons do not directly interact with each other within linear optical media~\cite{pittman2001probabilistic}.
+To overcome this fundamental limitation, the Knill-Laflamme-Milburn (KLM) protocol was proposed~\cite{knill2001scheme}.
+It introduces an elegant framework to induce an effective non-linear interaction between photons by leveraging linear optical elements, ancillary photons, and projective measurements.
+While the full scalable KLM protocol achieves near-deterministic operations via resource-intensive quantum teleportation and feed-forward mechanisms, foundational and near-term implementations typically rely on more compact, probabilistic schemes that utilize post-selection~\cite{ralph2002linear, o2003demonstration}.

-In this application, the dual-rail encoding technique~\cite{ralph2002linear} is employed to implement the probabilistic CNOT gate within the DV framework.
-Specifically, each qubit is represented across two modes, with a single photon introduced into the system.
-The qubit state is then determined by the photon's position within the two waveguides, as illustrated in Fig.~\ref{fig:Definition of dual-rail encoding}:
+To demonstrate this within DeepQuantum, the dual-rail encoding technique~\cite{ralph2002linear} is employed to implement the probabilistic $\mathrm{CNOT}$ gate using the DV framework.
+Specifically, each logical qubit is represented by a single photon superposed across two distinct spatial modes.
+The logical states are thus determined by the photon's occupancy within these two spatial modes $a$ and $b$, as illustrated in Fig.~\ref{fig:dual_rail}:

-The application of the CNOT gate begins with a probabilistic controlled-Z (CZ) gate.
-The CNOT gate can be constructed from the CZ gate by applying a Hadamard gate before and after the target qubit~\cite{o2003demonstration}:
+The optical implementation of the $\mathrm{CNOT}$ gate relies fundamentally on a probabilistic controlled-Z ($\mathrm{CZ}$) gate.
+Mathematically, the $\mathrm{CNOT}$ gate can be constructed from the $\mathrm{CZ}$ gate by applying a Hadamard gate before and after the target qubit~\cite{o2003demonstration}:

-We use a 6-mode photonic circuit to realize the probabilistic CNOT gate in Code~\ref{code:cnot}.
-As illustrated in Fig.~\ref{fig:photonic_cnot}, among the six modes, modes 0 and 5 serve as ancilla modes, while modes 1-2 encode the first qubit, and modes 3-4 encode the second qubit using the dual-rail encoding scheme.